 So, is investing in China, the world’s biggest market, something to be avoided?

 Not at all, as long as you do your due diligence because taking a calculated risk is what business is all about.
 Note the word “calculated” is used advisedly, as business decisions inherently should be based on sound information.
-Any experts can brush off a case of a failed joint ventures or business as a bad investment.
-However, does anyone look at the quality of due diligence was done before entering in such an endeavour?
+Any experts can brush off a case of a failed joint venture or business as a bad investment.
+However, does anyone look at the quality of due diligence done before entering into such an endeavour?
 The truth is, that it is unlikely, as the mother company’s board will rationalise everything into corporate history, citing the Chinese as being protectionist.
 Perhaps they should mention them as the smarter partner, or that they did not do their homework.

 What exactly does due diligence take into consideration?